 Too Weak to Work

-The Anvil Chorus Girl: Remake of Shoein' Hooses.
+The Anvil Chorus Girl: Remake of Shoein' Hosses.

-Moving Aweigh: Remake of Cops is Always Right. - Final appearance of Shorty.
+Moving Aweigh: - Final appearance of Shorty.
 Notably, this is the only one of his 3 appearances where Arnold Stang did his voice, the first two times he was done by Popeye's Voice Actor Jack Mercer.
+Semi-remake of Cops is Always Right.

 Were on the way to Rio: first of Two Famous Studios Popeye Cartoons to use a special Intro.